ci-wdi-900/todata/step-by-step.md

 # Step By Step (Oh Baby)

-This is a more fine-grained step-by-step guide to making Todata happen, for those who don't want to figure it out all on their lonesome.
+For those who don't want to figure it out all on their lonesome, here's a guide for how to make our Todata app.

+You can do it...
+[Step By Step](https://www.youtube.com/watch?v=ay6GjmiJTPM).

 ### General Architecture